Lorelai is an art major, occasional tattoo artist, animal rights activist, and cat lady.

 Powder Post Beetle (Lyctus brunneus)

-Life Cycle: Their life cycle takes 1–2 years outdoors and 8–10 months indoors.
+- Life Cycle: Their life cycle takes 1–2 years outdoors and 8–10 months indoors.
 Adults emerge in July to August when outdoors, if indoors they emerge any time.
 Laying their, white, elongated with tail, eggs inside open vessels.
 Hatching takes about 2–3 weeks.
 Larvae feed and bore along the grain in the beginning.
-In pupal stage they tend to look white, more like a beetle less than a larva.
+In the pupal stage, they tend to look white, more like a beetle less than a larva.

 Wood Boring Weevil (Pentarthrum huttoni, Euophryum confine)

-Woodworm Signs: Tunnels along the grain often exposed or just below surface.
+- Woodworm Signs: Tunnels along the grain are often exposed or just below the surface.
 Exit holes are round but with ragged edges.
 Coarse bore dust with a 'gritty' feel is present.
-The damage of these insects is always occurs along with fungal decay, which in most cases is the primary concern and more damaging.
+The damage of these insects always occurs along with fungal decay, which in most cases is the primary concern and more damaging.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 how wood boring beetles digest wood?